Children are naturally curious, creative, and imaginative, which makes them the perfect candidates for easy-to-use scientific tools like microscopes.

 Best microscope for 4 to 8 year-olds

 - This set doesn’t simply include a microscope.
-Along with the tool comes an activity journal for hands-on experiences and more than 20 accessories, like slides, test tubes, and a petri dish.
+Along with the tool comes an activity journal for hands-on experiments and more than 20 accessories, like slides, test tubes, and a petri dish.

-- The style of the entire set is geared for the ‘younger kid.’
+- The style of the entire set is geared for younger kids.
 The colors are bold and the microscope includes playful designs around the exterior.
 Even the organization and illustrations shown in the activity journal are inviting and easy-to-use.

-- There is an included, soft, rubber eye-cup that lets kids comfortably see slides at 30x, 100x, and 400x magnification.
+- There's an included, soft, rubber eye-cup that lets kids comfortably see slides at 30x, 100x, and 400x magnification.

-- We all live in a diverse, open world full of acceptance and the breaking of tradition.
-That being said, this microscope’s bright teal and purple appearance may not be every young kid’s wildest dream.
-Though many boys would probably love the color, be aware that this microscope could be more appealing to young girls.
+- This microscope’s bright teal and purple appearance may not be every young kid’s wildest dream.
+Though many boys will probably love the color, be aware that this microscope could be more appealing to young girls.

 Best microscope for teens

-- This microscope functions as 2 different tools because of the included, dual-light sources.
-These 2 lights let the microscope magnify not only slides, but 3D, solid objects as well.
+- This microscope functions as two different tools because of the included, dual-light sources.
+These two lights let the microscope magnify not only slides, but 3D, solid objects as well.

-- The set entails a variety of accessories.
-With the microscope comes 5 blank slides, 4 prepared slides, 1 well slide, forceps, test tube, petri dish, and 2 bottles of stain.
+- Includes a variety of accessories including 5 blank slides, 4 prepared slides, 1 well slide, forceps, test tube, petri dish, and 2 bottles of stain.

 - The 10x eyepiece can provide your child with 40x, 100x, or 400x magnification.

-- Dual-focusing knobs make adjusting the view easy and simple.
+- Dual-focusing knobs make adjusting the view simple.